ministryofjustice/laa-amend-a-claim/src/e2e/README.md

 Each test class extends `BaseTest`, and must override the implementation of `inserts`.
 This defines the data that will be inserted into the database before each test inside that class.

+The insert classes define a list of parameters that will be substituted into the wildcards (`?`) inside the [SQL files](/src/e2e/test/resources/fixtures/db/claims).
+Additional wildcards and parameters can be added as needed.

-Here, the order is important.
+The order of the inserts is important.
 For example, we cannot insert a claim into the database without a corresponding submission.
 Therefore, when defining these inserts, the following order should be followed:
 1. Bulk submission
 2. Submission (requires a bulk submission ID)